 Moreover, financial crimes such as fraud and money laundering also have significant economic consequences for businesses.
 An Association of Certified Fraud Examiners (ACFE) report estimates that organizations lose around 5% of their annual revenue due to fraud, translating to about $3.6 billion annually.

 Financial crimes can also affect the stability of financial markets and undermine investor confidence.
-Furthermore, financial crimes can significantly impact investment and business growth.
+Furthermore, it can significantly impact investment and business growth.
 Investors are less likely to invest in countries or businesses with a high risk of financial crime.
 Consequently, countries with weak anti-money laundering regulations will likely experience reduced investment, economic growth, and competitiveness.

 Financial crimes result in the diversion of resources from productive sectors to illegal activities.
 Such activities create distorted incentives and undermine the rule of law, impeding economic development.